 The state and national DAR recognizes a notable, full-time teacher of American History (and related fields, such as social studies, government, and citizenship education) in public, private and parochial schools, grades 5–12.
 The candidate must have an incisive knowledge of American history that he/she readily shares with students, foster a spirit of patriotism and loyal support of our country and constitutional government, demonstrate the ability to relate history to modern life and events, have high academic standards, requiring excellence at all times from students, and be committed to his/her students and enjoy good rapport with them.

-For more information about these and other DAR contests, please contact the General Marion Chapter Regent using our Contact Us form.
+For more information about these and other DAR contests, please contact the chapter regent using our Contact Us form.

 The following DAR resources may be most useful to students and teachers when they are studying subjects such as the Revolutionary War, family history/genealogy, the colonial period and early America.
 Teachers and students are encouraged to explore the available resources and get involved in the different programs DAR offers.